mikecroucher/awesome-MATLAB/README.md

 * [Chebfun](http://www.chebfun.org/) - Chebfun is an open-source package for computing with functions to about 15-digit accuracy.
 * [IFISS](http://www.maths.manchester.ac.uk/~djs/ifiss/) - IFISS is a graphical package for the interactive numerical study of incompressible flow problems which can be run under MATLAB or Octave.
-* [Wavelab](http://statweb.stanford.edu/~wavelab/Wavelab_850/index_wavelab850.html) - WaveLab is a collection of MATLAB functions that have been used by the authors and collaborators to implement a variety of algorithms related to wavelet analysis.
+* [Wavelab](http://statweb.stanford.edu/~wavelab/Wavelab_850/index_wavelab850.html) - WaveLab is a collection of MATLAB functions related to wavelet analysis.
 * [emgr](http://gramian.de) - Empirical gramian framework for model reduction and system identification.
 * [MATLAB Toolbox for Dimensionality Reduction](https://lvdmaaten.github.io/drtoolbox/)